decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-06-09-phase-king-via-gradecast.markdown

 * **(Validity):** If all honest parties have the same input value, then all of them decide this value.
 * **(Agreement):** All honest decide on the same value.

 Using Graded Consensus the Phase-King protocol is rather simple.
 We consider $t+1$ phases, each of which consists of three rounds.
 In the first two rounds of each phase $i$, we run an instance of Graded Consensus.
 In the last round of phase $i$, we consider $P_i$ to be 'king'.
-The role of the king is to establish agreement in the case that honest parties are split between different values.
+The king resolves disagreement when honest parties are split between values.
 The king sends their value to all parties, who change their value to $P_i$'s value unless their grade is 2:

 ```
 input v[0]